August Wilson Theatre: Planning and construction

 At a dinner at the Waldorf–Astoria in March 1923, the Theatre Guild launched a fundraiser for the construction of a dedicated theater, which was estimated to cost $500,000.
-The proposed theater was to have double that capacity.
-A New York Times writer said the Theatre Guild "must be given room for healthy expansion or risk being permanently crippled".
+The proposed theater was to have double the capacity of the Garrick Theatre; a New York Times writer said the Theatre Guild "must be given room for healthy expansion or risk being permanently crippled".
 The next month, the Guild started selling bonds to pay for the construction cost.
 The bonds were sold exclusively to Guild subscribers for one week, during which subscribers bought $273,000 worth of bonds.
 Afterward, the Theatre Guild made the bond issue available to the general public.

 Early in the theater's planning, Geddes had proposed a quarter-circular auditorium, with the stage at the middle of the quarter-circle's curve.
 This arrangement would not have allowed a proper backstage area, so the stage would have been able to descend to the basement.
 This design was discarded because it did not comply with New York City fire codes.
 In addition, the Guild's varied membership were unable to agree on a unified design.
 By February 1924, the theatre company held an option to buy a site on 243–259 West 52nd Street.
 Plans for the theater were filed with the New York City Department of Buildings two months later at a projected cost of $350,000.
 Helburn hosted a groundbreaking ceremony for the Guild Theatre on December 2, 1924, with New York governor Al Smith and four hundred theatrical personalities in attendance.